ridemax/very_good_coffee/README.md

 - Download images of coffee
 - Store favorite images to local storage for later review

-## Project goals
+## Project Goals

 In addition to filling the basic product requirements listed above, I also had learning goals which mostly focused around using the Very Good Core as a starter template for the app.
 I found this to be a very solid foundation to build from.

-I also used this exercise as an opportunity to try out the [flex_color_scheme package][flex_color_scheme_link] by Mike Rydstrom.
+I also used this exercise as an opportunity to try out the [flex_color_scheme] package[flex_color_scheme_link] by Mike Rydstrom.
 I found the "Espresso and crema" theme especially appropriate for this app :blush:

+A big shout out goes to OpenAI's [DALL-E 2][dall_e_2_link] for creating the barista image shown above and used in the app.

 ## Getting Started 🚀